 Many myths about medical malpractice claims and lawsuits are supported by insurance companies looking to protect their financial interests.
-Myths and distorted facts often prevent injured patients from filing medical malpractice claims.
+Myths and distorted medical malpractice facts often prevent injured patients from filing medical malpractice claims.

 Medical Malpractice Myths and Facts